Charles is an electrical engineer who always aims to stay up to date with the latest technology trends.

 XL = 2×3.142×60×1 = 377Ω; I = V/XL; I = 10/377; I = 0.027A, which is correct.

-When you are asked to calculate the current through an AC-circuit which consists of a voltage source connected in series with a capacitor, do not use the capacitance of the capacitor as the resistance.
-Rather, first convert the capacitance of the capacitor to capacitive reactance and then use it solve for the current.
+When you are asked to calculate the current through an AC circuit which consists of a voltage source connected in series with a capacitor, do not use the capacitance of the capacitor as the resistance.
+Rather, first, convert the capacitance of the capacitor to capacitive reactance and then use it to solve for the current.

 5. Interchanging the Turns Ratio of a Transformer

 A transformer is a device that is used to step up or step down voltages and it does this by the principle of electromagnetic induction.
 The turns ratio of a transformer is defined as the number of turns on its secondary divided by the number of turns on its primary.
 The voltage ratio of an ideal transformer is directly related to the turns ratio: VS/VP = NS/NP.